external-secrets/external-secrets/docs/provider/hashicorp-vault.md

 Vault supports PushSecret features which allow you to sync a given Kubernetes secret key into a Hashicorp vault secret.
 To do so, it is expected that the secret key is a valid JSON object or that the `property` attribute has been specified under the `remoteRef`.
 To use PushSecret, you need to give `create`, `read` and `update` permissions to the path where you want to push secrets for both `data` and `metadata` of the secret.
 Use it with care!

+Important note: Enabling PushSecret with Vault provider using the KV v1 backend might expose your infrastructure to a potential risks, as the operator is unable to verify the metadata of the secrets.
+It is highly recommended to add additional layer of security using [Vault Policies](https://developer.hashicorp.com/vault/docs/concepts/policies) for your secrets.

 Here is an example of how to set up `PushSecret`: